hunterA-ai/ml_playground/README.md

 	3. *neural_networks/OutLayer.py* Represents the output layer of neurons as a weight vector (w) and bias (b), with functions to compute the single variable output, loss of the network, and error gradient from the loss.

 ## The Mathematics of Backpropagation
+The notation for backpropagation is convoluted.
+I aim to simplify the notation as much as possible, but it will take some work to parse through.
+I suggest looking at the code as a reference because it is much simpler.
+Mathematical notation is a powerful tool, but at the end of the day Backpropagation is an algorithm and looking at the code is the best way to understand it.

 ### Forward Pass
 Let our output for a particular layer be $$z\coloneqq X W^T + b$$